 Knowledge: Create a reading nook or an intimate spot for conversation.
 If you meditate, this is a great place for it.

-Basic Steps to start adding more Feng Shui in your house
+Feng Shui Basics – Steps to start adding more Feng Shui to your house

 1- Unclutter, unclutter and unclutter once again